go2max/java-hibernate/examples/examples/README.md

 - **DemoClass**: This illustrates some of the more confusing concepts in class syntax and mechanics such as constructors, static vs. instance methods, and method overloading.
 - **Stopwatch class**.
 A class for measuring how long it takes for a program to run.
 - **Documentation for Stopwatch class**.

-Create a Set.
+-- **Create a Set.
 A method that using polymorphism to create a set from an array.

 Recursion examples.
 Includes examples on finding space taken up by files in a directory including all files in all subdirectories, recursive factorial, recursive power, recursive Fibonacci numbers, and a simple knapsack problem.